|`WHY DID THEY CALL IT THAT?|

 B. Hacker, Elements of Controversy Univ. of California Press, 1994

-A unit of the quantity dose equivalent .
-The rem replaced the reb but the rem has now been superseded by the sievert.
+A unit of the quantity dose equivalent.
+The rem, which replaced the reb, has now been superseded by the sievert.

-Although the term rem was used as early as 1945, it first appeared in the literature in 1950 (Parker).
-In this paper, Herbert Parker explained what the rem and another unit of his, the rep (predecessor of the rad), stood for: "The rep is an abbreviation of roentgen equivalent physical.
+Surprisingly, it wasn't until 1950 that the rem first appeared in the scientific literature.
+In a paper in Radiology, Parker (1950) explained: "The rep is an abbreviation of roentgen equivalent physical.
 The rem is an abbreviation of roentgen equivalent man or mammal.
 The more obvious choice of reb (roentgen equivalent biological) is avoided because of the confusion in speech between rep and reb."

 R. Kathren, Herbert M. Parker, Publications and Other Contributions to Radiological and Health Physics Battelle Press, 1986